Mitsuru Maruoka

-Mitsuru Maruoka (丸岡 満; born 6 January 1996) is a Japanese professional footballer who plays as a midfielder for Liga 1 club RANS Nusantara.
+Mitsuru Maruoka (丸岡 満; born 6 January 1996) is a Japanese professional footballer who plays as a midfielder for Kansai Soccer League club Basara Hyogo.

 Club career

 Maruoka joined Borussia Dortmund in January 2014 on a one and a half year loan from Cerezo Osaka.
 He made his professional debut in the 3.
 Liga with the club's reserve team on 25 January 2014 against SpVgg Unterhaching.

-Maruoka joined newcomer K League 2 club Gimpo in december 2021 after a season in BG Pathum United.
+Maruoka joined newcomer K League 2 club Gimpo FC in december 2021 after a season in BG Pathum United.

 Personal life

 Mitsuru's brother, Satoru plays for ReinMeer Aomori in Japan Football League.